New regulations for Septic Tanks Simplified

 What they mean for you?

-The Environment Agency (EA) and Department of Environment, Food and Rural Affairs (DEFRA) introduced new regulation changes in January 2015 stating:"You must use a small sewage treatment plant to treat the sewage if you're discharging to a surface water such as a river or stream.
+The Environment Agency (EA) guidance notes states that, "You must use a small sewage treatment plant to treat sewage if you're discharging to a surface water such as a river or stream.
 A small sewage treatment plant (also known as a package treatment plant) uses mechanical parts to treat the liquid so it's clean enough to go into a river or stream.
 Discharges from septic tanks directly to a surface water are not allowed under the general binding rules.
-If you have a septic tank that discharges directly to a surface water you will need to replace or upgrade your treatment system by 1 January 2020, or when you sell your property if before this date."
+If you have a septic tank that discharges directly to a surface water you will need to replace or upgrade your treatment system by 1st January 2020, or when you sell your property if before this date."

-The new septic tank regulations under the General Binding Rules are applicable to England, and Wales.
+The new septic tank regulations under the General Binding Rules are applicable to England and Wales.
 As per the new regulations, septic tanks cannot discharge into any watercourse such as ditches, streams, canals, rivers or surface water drains.
-So, if a property, such as a home, hotel, commercial building has a septic tank system that currently discharges directly into a watercourse, it has to be replaced or upgraded with a full sewage treatment plant before January 1, 2020.
+So, if a property such as a home, hotel or commercial building has a septic tank system that currently discharges directly into a watercourse, it has to be replaced or upgraded with a full sewage treatment plant before 1st January 2020.
 However, if the property is being sold or if the Environment Agency finds out that it is causing pollution, action will have to be taken much earlier.

 If a property has a septic tank that currently discharges into a water course, one of the following steps must be taken: